AWS has made huge progress in a short time. The business is only ten years old. And yet It doth bestride the narrow world like a Colossus.

 On every list

 The rest of the IT market shudders and crosses itself when customers mention AWS.
-Make no mistake, the company is somewhere on almost every sizeable organisation’s technology shopping list.
+Make no mistake, AWS is somewhere on almost every sizeable organisation’s technology shopping list.
 Even if they don’t buy AWS, they’ll benchmark their chosen cloud suppliers against Amazon.

 AWS has the cream of New Zealand’s technology sector among its customers.
 At the Auckland Summit it paraded the local royalty: Xero, Vend, eRoad and Orion Health.
 The New Zealand Defence Force featured in the keynote.